VirtualEmbryo/foambryo/README.md

 <img src="https://raw.githubusercontent.com/VirtualEmbryo/foambryo/main/Images_github_repo/Window_76_cells.png" alt="drawing" width="650"/>

-It was developed by Sacha Ichbiah during his PhD in [Turlier Lab](https://www.turlierlab.com), and is maintained by Sacha Ichbiah and Hervé Turlier.
+It was developed by Sacha Ichbiah during his PhD in [Turlier Lab](https://www.turlierlab.com), and is maintained by Matthieu Perez and Hervé Turlier.
 For support, please open an issue.
 If you use our library in your work please cite the [paper](https://doi.org/10.1101/2023.04.12.536641).

 If you are interested in inferring tensions in 2D, please look at the [foambryo2D](https://github.com/VirtualEmbryo/foambryo2D) package instead.